Navigating eviction procedures in Washington requires landlords to understand and adhere to state-specific laws and regulations.

 Serving a Tenant with an Eviction Notice in Washington

-Proper service of eviction notices is crucial in Washington.
-If the notice isn’t served correctly, it may invalidate the eviction proceedings.
-Landlords have several options for delivering notices:
+Properly serving tenants is crucial in Washington.
+If the document isn’t served correctly, it may invalidate the eviction proceedings.
+Landlords have several options for delivering the form:

-1. Personal Service: Handing the notice directly to the tenant.
+1. Personal Service: Handing the proper notice directly to the tenant.

-2. Substitute Service: Delivering the notice to another adult occupant at the property and mailing a copy to the tenant.
+2. Substitute Service: Notifying another adult occupant at the unit and mailing a copy to the tenant.

-3. Posting and Mailing: If no one is available, landlords can post the notice conspicuously on the property and mail a copy to the tenant.
+3. Posting and Mailing: If no one is available, landlords can post the written notice conspicuously on the rental house and mail a copy to the tenant.

 4. Electronic Service: Notices can be sent electronically only if the tenant has explicitly agreed in writing to receive notices this way.